Why Roof Coatings Are Great for Flat Roofs

 We’ve coated more than 500,000 square feet of commercial flat roofs across 17 states.
 One of our larger school clients said it best: “Our biggest win was avoiding shutdowns during installation.
 No classes interrupted, and now our utility bills are down.
 Win-win.”

-If your goal is to extend your flat roof’s life without committing to a full replacement, coatings are often the smart first move.
+If your goal is to extend your flat roof’s life without committing to a full replacement, consider the many reasons to recoat a roof—coatings are often the smart first move.

 Real Benefits You’ll See—From Energy Savings to Longevity

-Applying a flat roof coating delivers both immediate and long-term benefits.
+Applying a flat roof coating delivers both immediate and long-term benefits of recoating roof systems.
 Coatings are designed to reflect sunlight and insulate your building, which translates into real savings—many owners report energy costs dropping by 10% to 30%.
 That’s part of why coatings are one of the more reliable energy efficient roofing solutions out there.

 They also help: